Euchie23/SquidStock/notebooks/AutoML/README.md

 - Research groups: explore ML complementing ecological models

 **Why It Matters:** CPUE is decoupled from abundance; environmental predictors explain only part of the variance.
 A transparent, interpretable ML pipeline supports informed, adaptive management.

 ---

-### Decision Context (Applied Use Case)

-This workflow is designed for situations where managers need to distinguish meaningful CPUE signals from noise.

-**Example application:**
-If weekly CPUE drops sharply, this framework helps determine whether the change reflects:
-- a genuine environmental shift (flagged by drift detection),
-- anomalous conditions (flagged by Isolation Forest),
-- or normal ecological variability where prediction is unreliable.

-In practice, this allows agencies to avoid reacting prematurely to short-term CPUE fluctuations and instead focus on regime-level change.

----